Highlight: the Sites of the Sacred Valley – Things to Do & Travel Guide

 Today, it is not so magnificent.
 The fortress once had rooms and towers but now, you can see the perimeter of the rooms, and a few walls if you walk around.
 It is largely in ruin.
 There’s also no museum or artefacts from the site either, though there are small placards around the site.
 Fortunately you can still see how large the stones are and some of the construction techniques of the Incas, and the site is actually quite extensive.
 It’s a shame that the site isn’t very intact.
 However, one of the major parts I liked was the views.
 You can enjoy beautiful panoramic views of Cusco from the city square to the city outskirts to the mountains in the distance.
 It’s easy to see why this fortress was chosen to overlook the city.
 Even in its ruin, I’d recommend paying this place a visit.
 Maybe one day we’ll know more about how the site looked in its glory days.

-* Other spellings are Sacsayhuamán, Sacsayhuaman, Sacsahuaman, Saxahuaman, Saksaywaman, Saqsaywaman, Sasawaman, Saksawaman, Sacsahuayman, Sasaywaman, and Saksaq Waman.
+* Other spellings are Sacsayhuamán, Sacsayhuaman, Sacsayhuaman, Saxahuaman, Saksaywaman, Saqsaywaman, Sasawaman, Saksawaman, Sacsahuayman, Sasaywaman, and Saksaq Waman.
 It’s pronounced kind of like “sexy woman” so if you can’t pronounce it, you can at least say it.

 There is not a lot known about Puca Pucara but since it’s close to Cusco, it’s a popularly-visited site.
 It’s perched atop a hill like Saqsaywaman so it has beautiful views of the surrounding landscape.
 This indicates it could have been used as a military fortress, as well, or it could’ve been a checkpoint in the road.
 It’s not made of huge, fantastic stones but of a red stone material.
 It is significantly smaller than Saqsaywaman but the outline of what were once walls is clearer.
 There are no surviving rooms but it’s easier to see what the site may have been originally like.
 If you enjoy good views, Puca Pucara has a great vantage point of its surrounding valley.